-Discharge to San Gabriel River of the blended tertiary treated water wastewater from the San Jose Creek WRPs (East and West) and the GRIP-AWTF fully advanced treated water (approximate coordinates: Latitude 33.96972° and Longitude - 118.08861°).
-Discharge Point 001B discharges into Reach 2, unlined portion of the San Gabriel River.
+Discharge to San Gabriel River of the blended treated wastewater from the San Jose Creek WRPs (East and West) and the GRIP-AWTF fully advanced treated water (approximate coordinates: Latitude 33.96972° and Longitude -118.08861°).
+Discharge Point 001B discharges into Reach 2, unlined portion of the San Gabriel

+River.
 Discharge Point 001B is approximately 1.9 miles southwest of Discharge Point 001A.
-Discharge Point 001B is just downstream of Rubber Dam No. 4 and is located approximately 1,475 feet upstream of Slauson Avenue.
+Discharge Point 001B is just downstream of Rubber Dam No. 4 and is located approximately 1475 feet upstream of Slauson Avenue.